PrestaShop/ps_reminder/Readme.md

 ## About

-Follow-up with your customers by sending abandonment cart emails and other reminders.
+Offer your customers a quick follow-up with daily customized emails to send.

 ## Multistore compatibility